 You’ll want to carefully comb through the reasons that you want to launch a contest, what your users expect and want, and finally, what compelling reasons you can communicate to users about why they should be interested and excited.

-Follow these six steps to create a Facebook contest that will 2-3x your business.
+Follow these six steps on creating a Facebook contest that will 2-3x your business.

 1. Decide on the Goal of your Contest